Diffusion of valley-coherent dark excitons in a high-angle incommensurate Moir\'e homobilayer: Introduction

 Upon investigating the spatial diffusion of bound complexes under steady-state CW excitation at low intensities across the PL spectrum, we uncover the quenching of diffusion lengths at energies of large quantum yield or maximum PL intensity.
-Investigating diffusion lengths points us toward the presence of a more diffusive excitonic species at a slightly higher emission energy than the bright spin-singlet exciton.
-By carefully deconstructing the spectra, we uncover that this new species of exciton diffuses more efficiently than the bright excitons.
-Investigating the temperature dependence of the PL reveals evidence for a population transfer to this brightened dark exciton.
+Investigating diffusion lengths points us toward the presence of a more diffusive bound species at a slightly higher emission energy than the bright spin-singlet exciton.
+By carefully deconstructing the spectra, we uncover that this new species of trion diffuses more efficiently than the bright excitons or trions.
+Investigating the temperature dependence of the PL reveals evidence for a population transfer to this brightened dark trion.
 Population transfer to higher-energy dark excitonic states is what is responsible for the decrease in quantum yield with increasing temperature in single monolayers of $\text{MoSe}_2$ and $\text{MoS}_2$ with the point group symmetry $D_{3h}$, and is well documented and understood\cite{22,23,24}.
-However, we find that for a high-angle twisted bilayer this population transfer still allows us to capture some of the PL emitted from the spin-forbidden dark exciton, as a result of the removal of the out-of-plane reflection symmetry - causing the point group of both the two monolayers to reduce to $D_{3v}$.
+However, we find that for a large-angle twisted bilayer this population transfer still allows us to capture some of the PL emitted from this spin-forbidden intervalley dark trion, as a result of the removal of the out-of-plane reflection symmetry - causing the point group of both the two monolayers to reduce to $D_{3v}$.
 The emission due to these dark excitons is usually suppressed due to the vastly smaller radiative rate that accompanies spin-flip electronic transitions in monolayers\cite{RN131}.
-This brightening of this triplet exciton is similar to what has been predicted and observed for the case of interlayer excitons in $\text{WSe}_2-\text{MoSe}_2$ heterobilayers\cite{25,26}.
-Furthermore, we show that these dark triplet excitons are more diffusive than their bright counterparts, with diffusion lengths exceeding 4 microns.
-Dark excitons are usually long-lived, optically decoupled from the environment, and serve as a reservoir for their bright counterparts, playing a crucial role in the condensation of excitons in other well-studied semiconductor platforms\cite{27,28}.
+This brightening of this triplet trion is similar to what has been predicted and observed for the case of interlayer excitons in $\text{WSe}_2-\text{MoSe}_2$ heterobilayers\cite{25,26}.
+Furthermore, we show that these dark triplet trions are more diffusive than their bright counterparts, with diffusion lengths exceeding 4 microns.
+Dark excitons/trions are usually long-lived, optically decoupled from the environment, and serve as a reservoir for their bright counterparts, playing a crucial role in the condensation of excitons in other well-studied semiconductor platforms\cite{27,28}.
 Hence it is important to understand their properties.